-A. BURAQ Hardware-Mapped Rule-Processing System
+A. BURAQ Hardware Mapped Rule-Processing System

-For hardware platform, we adopt the closed-loop BURAQ measurement and analysis framework [9], which combines the speed of a customized field-programmable gate array (FPGA)-based rule-processing engine with the flexibility of a software-based controller, as shown in Fig. 5(a).
-By combining the speed with flexibility, the BURAQ represents an
+For hardware platform, we adopt the closed-loop BURAQ measurement and analysis framework [9], which combines the speed of a customized FPGA based rule-processing engine with the flexibility of a software based controller, as shown in Figure 5(a).
+By combining the speed with flexibility, the